portrait

 @Specialization(guards = "arrayInteropLibrary.isArrayElementReadable(array, index)", limit = "2")

-protected Object readIntIndexOfArray(Object array, int index,
+Object array, int index,

 @CachedLibrary("array") InteropLibrary arrayInteropLibrary) {